lucasjellema/quick-oci-object-manager-browser-extension/README.md

 3. Files can be uploaded to the root or any folder in the bucket
 4. Files can be downloaded by clicking on them in the browser
 5. New folders can be created and managed within the interface
+6. Images and files from web pages can be uploaded directly via context menu
-6. Upload progress is displayed in real-time
+7. Upload progress and success notifications are displayed in real-time

 ## Installation